Gaurav560/PROJECT-J2EE-Enotes-Web-Application/README.md

 <p>4.
 Add MySQL Connector to the user library path</p>

-<p>5. install tomcat 9 and configure it in eclipse</p>
+<p>5. install tomcat 9 and configure it in Eclipse </p>

 <p>6.
-Use a SQl Databse and configure the connection details make databse and tables according to the code</p>
+Use a SQL Database and configure the connection details to make database and tables according to the code</p>

-<p>7. configure the APache Tomcat Server and run on your localhost</p>
+<p>7. configure the Apache Tomcat Server and run on your localhost</p>

 <h2>🍰 Contribution Guidelines:</h2>